A Complete Guide To The Jewish Ghetto Rome

 This historic watering hole serves up aperitivos and espressos on terrace tables.
 You can also grab a good snack here (the sandwiches are good), while they also serve up gelato and freshly squeezed orange juice.

-Situated across the street from a Jewish school, the old bar itself is famed for its crumbling old facade.
-Make sure to take note of the small donation box that’s built into the wall outside; it’s a Ghetto-era charity collection box for orphans that is still in use to this day.
+Situated across the street from a Jewish school, the old bar is famed for its crumbling facade.
+Make sure to take note of the small donation box built into the wall outside; it’s a Ghetto-era charity collection box for orphans that is still in use today.

 Have lunch at Giardino Romano

-Giardino Romano, situated inside an elegantly restored 16th-century palace, is an idyllic spot to while away an hour or two during a trip around the Jewish Ghetto.
+Giardino Romano, situated inside an elegantly restored 16th-century palace, is an idyllic spot to spend an hour or two while exploring the Jewish Ghetto and one of the best Jewish Ghetto restaurants Rome.

-The menu features a line-up of Judeo-Roman specialities, including tripe, fried artichokes (the famous carciofi alla giudia), lamb and ox-tail.
-You can opt to sit either in the ambience of the rear garden, or soak up the atmosphere of Via Portico d’Ottavia at its terrace seating.
+The menu features a line-up of Judeo-Roman specialties, including tripe, fried artichokes (the famous carciofi alla giudia), lamb, and oxtail.
+You can sit either in the ambiance of the rear garden or soak up the atmosphere of Via Portico d’Ottavia at its terrace seating.

 How To Get To The Jewish Ghetto, Rome

-The Jewish Ghetto is situated in Rome’s historic center, specifically in Rione Sant’Angelo.
-This makes it quite easy to get to on foot.
-The district is also small enough to explore on foot, due to it being a network of small cobbled lanes.
+The Jewish Ghetto is in Rome’s historic center, specifically in Rione Sant’Angelo.
+This makes it relatively easy to get there on foot.
+The district is also small enough to explore on foot due to its network of small cobbled lanes.

 Pin It For Later!